Animal, Dairy, and Veterinary Sciences - MS, PhD

 Animal Health and Disease:

-In this specialization, students focus on molecular biology, pathology, and disease detection using conventional and advanced molecular technologies, epidemiology, parasitology, pharmacology, toxicology, and microbiology.
+In this specialization, students focus on molecular biology, intentional genetic alteration for animal health, pathology, virology, and disease detection using conventional and advanced molecular technologies, epidemiology, parasitology, pharmacology, toxicology, and microbiology.

 Animal Molecular Genetics:

-This specialization involves technologies in genome analyses, whole genome scanning, marker assisted selection, and the identification of economically important trait loci in food-producing animals.
+This specialization involves technologies in genome analyses, whole genome scanning, marker assisted selection, and the identification of economically important trait loci in livestock animals.

 Animal Nutrition:

-Students in this specialization have the opportunity to study things like the development of new feed additives that improve animal performance, innovations in grazing practices that optimize ruminant production, the development of feasible approaches for sustainable agriculture, and more.
+Students in this specialization have the opportunity to study a number of different topics related to animal nutrition, such as development of new feed additives that improve animal performance, innovations in grazing practices that optimize ruminant production, the development of feasible approaches for sustainable agriculture, and more.

 For students seeking careers in production animal agriculture, this specialization prepares students for the challenges facing the animal industry and commodity groups in the 21st century.